Skip to Content

 Dressing in a fine mesh strainer.

-Balsamic citrus vinaigrette in a container.
+Balsamic citrus vinaigrette in a glass jar.

 Expert Tips